guitarvydas/guitarvydas.github.io/_posts/2021-05-30-PEG vs Lisp Macros.md

 Lisp started out as a simple language for rapid prototyping.
 Then, it became a kitchen sink for every kind of reseach-y idea.
 The ideas that stuck to the wall were unioned together and Common Lisp was the result.
 The CL standardizers had an agenda - they wanted a language that produced code that was as efficient as the FORTRANs of the day.
 As a result of this agenda, Lisp lost a lot of its debugability flavor (it _looks_ like it's still there (break, condition handlers, etc. but its all mixed in with complex features that reduce debugability (current SBCL is the epitome of anti-debugability (e.g. SBCL gives multi-line warnings that don't help you find the real problems)))))

-[^1]Note that Engineering is not Implementation.
+[^2]Note that Engineering is not Implementation.
 We need a language for Architecture _and_ we need a language for Engineering.
 We already have multiple languages for Implementation (e.g. Python, Javascript, Haskell, etc.).
-(Engineering is the stuff that fits between Architecture and Implementation.
+Engineering is the stuff that fits between Architecture and Implementation.
 Engineering makes Architectural ideas do-able.
 Implementation is code.
-Currently, we do everything in one language and pay to have all software custom-built, where we could chope it up into Architecture/Engineering/Implementation/Testing, etc, etc. and pay only for what we need).
+Currently, we do everything in one language and pay to have all software custom-built, where we could chop it up into Architecture/Engineering/Implementation/Testing, etc, etc. and pay only for what we need.

 # Conclusion - PEG vs Lisp Macros
 If you have to use only one language (something that I advise against), Lisp is "good" in that it doesn't restrict which paradigms you can use.
 Furthermore, it is possible to elide details by using Lisp macros.